iifl-logo

 DETAILS OF SIGNIFICANT CHANGES (i.e., CHANGE OF 25% OR MORE AS COMPARED TO THE IMMEDIATELY PREVIOUS FINANCIAL YEAR) IN KEY FINANCIAL RATIOS WITH EXPLANATION:

-(iv) Current Ratio - This stands at 0.86 compared to previous years figure of 0.62.
-The change is 38.71%.
-The reason for change is on account of increase in inventory.
+(iii) Interest Coverage Ratio - This stands at 1.07 compared to previous years figure of 1.45.
+The change is (25.97) percent.
+There is decrease in debt service coverage ratio is due to increased loan repayments (iv) Current Ratio - This stands at 0.64 compared to previous years figure of 0.86.
+The change is 26.06 Percent.
+The reason for change is mainly on account of decrease in inventory.

-(v) Total Debt to Equity Ratio - This stands at 1.44 compared to previous years figure of 1.01.
-The change is 42.57 percent.
-The reason for change is due to increase in borrowings to meet the increased requirement of funds for Operations.
+(v) Total Debt to Equity Ratio - This stands at 1.22 compared to previous years figure of 1.44.
+The change is 15.84 percent, which is not significant.

-DETAILS OF ANY CHANGE IN RETURN ON NET WORTH AS COMPARED TO THE IMMEDIATELY PREVIOUS FINANCIAL YEAR ALONG WITH A DETAILED EXPLANATION THEREOF.
+DETAILS OF ANY CHANGE IN RETURN ON NET WORTH AS COMPARED TO THE IMMEDIATELY PREVIOUS FINANCIAL YEAR ALONG WITH A DETAILED EXPLANATION THEREOF.-

 OPPORTUNITIES